Endangered Languages Project: Project aim

-Languages included on the website and the information displayed about them are provided by the Catalogue of Endangered Languages (ELCat), developed by the linguistics departments at the University of Hawai‘i at Mānoa and Eastern Michigan University.
+Languages included on the website and the information displayed about them are provided by the Catalogue of Endangered Languages (ELCat), developed by the linguistics departments at the University of Hawaiʻi at Mānoa and Eastern Michigan University.
 The catalogue's goal is to continuously improve.
 While the catalogue began with existing publications, the ELP sought out experts to fill in incomplete entries and correct any mistakes.
-Users that are knowledgable about a specific language that is appropriate for the ELCat are encouraged to submit information pertaining to the improvement or submission of a particular language entry.
+Users that are knowledgeable about a specific language that is appropriate for the ELCat are encouraged to submit information pertaining to the improvement or submission of a particular language entry.
 The organization's website also offers an interactive map to present the origin for these languages around the world.

 Project's success and findings

 As of 2020, the ELP has catalogued over 3000 endangered languages in its ELCat covering 180 countries/territories throughout the world.
 Some of these languages include Nubi, Irish, Orok, Welsh, Swedish Sign Language, and Boruca.
 There are 360 endangered languages catalogued in Australia, alone.
 The ELP states that "over 40 percent of the approximately 7,000 languages worldwide are in danger of becoming extinct."